 The NeverSea festival usually happens in early July.
 Day tickets for general access start from €49, while access for the entire festival is €139.
 Of course, special ticket passes for groups of four, five and six people will receive the most wanted friendship bracelet.
 Still, VIP passes can be purchased for those who want premium foods and drinks and exclusive hospitality services.

-Although Neversea hasn't unveiled its lineup for the 2024 edition, rest assured that we'll promptly update this article once the first artists are confirmed.
+Although Neversea hasn't unveiled its lineup or the exact date for the 2025 edition, rest assured that we'll promptly update this article once the official website announces the details.

 5. Harvest Festival